kristianhentschel/libzigbee/doc/zigbee.md

 To my knowledge, the simplest way to change a ZigBee module's firmware and experiment with the options is through Digi's X-CTU software [xctu].
 This requires access to a Windows computer and some way to connect the ZigBee module to your computer's serial port.

 ### ZigBee to PC connection
-Digi recommends purchasing a $25 adapter such as the XBee Explorer USB [sparkfun-explorer].
+Digi recommends purchasing a $25 adapter such as the XBee Explorer USB: [sparkfun-explorer]

-Instead, we used an Arduino board we had lying around, and built a simple level-converter from 2 resistors and a 74-series AND gate on a breadboard, which worked just as well.
+Instead, we used an Arduino Uno (with the microcontroller removed) we had already lying around, and built a simple level-converter from 2 resistors and a 74-series AND gate on a breadboard, which worked just as well.

 ![Arduino to XBee level converter](img/arduino-xbee-levels.png)

 ### Firmware Programming
 Once you have connected your XBee module to your computer and installed the X-CTU software, you should confirm that the module is detected by the software.
 Then switch to the `Modem Configuration` tab.
 Press `Read` to display the current configuration.
-Then select the desired firmware version (You'll want _ZIGBEE * API_) from the `Function Set` dropdown menu, and update your module by clicking `Write`.
+Then select the desired firmware version (You'll want one of the three _ZIGBEE ...
+API_ versions) from the `Function Set` dropdown menu, and update your module by clicking `Write`.

 ZigBee Options
 --------------